AlekseiChirkov/polls-api/README.md

 6. Runserver

-You also will be need to create super user for admin, to create or change polls from admin web-site
-      python manage.py createsuperuser
+You also will be need to create super user for admin, to create or change polls from admin web-site: python manage.py createsuperuser